franckalbinet/gis-training-jelsa/jelsa-2019/src/handling-gis-layers.md

 Processing ▸ Toolbox
 ```

+Now, select a country, let's say "Brazil" then:

 ```
-Install "Spatial Query Plugin" if not already installed.
-If/when installed the plugin needs to be activated (checkbox on).

-Select a country, let's say "Brazil"

-[In QGIS top menu]
+[In the Processing Toolbox]
-Vector ▸ Spatial Query ▸ Spatial Query
+Vector Selection ▸ Select by location

-[In "Select source features from" dropdown]
+[In "Select features from" dropdown]
 Choose: "ne_110m_populated_places"

 [In "Where the features" dropdown]
-Choose: "Within"
+Choose: "are within"

-[In "Reference features of"]
+[In "By comparing to the features from"]
-Choose: "ne_110m_admin_0_countries" (check selected geometries checkbox)
+Choose: "ne_110m_admin_0_countries"
+Check: Selected features only)

 Then click "Apply"
 ```

-### 6. Accessing layer properties
+### 5. Changing order of layers

 ```
 [In Layers Panel]
 Simply drag and drop layers you want to move up or down in layers stack
 ```

-### 5. Changing order of layers
+### 6. Accessing layer properties
 ```
 [In Layers Panel]
 Click right on layer of interest ▸ Properties